 I grew up in Sweden and Atlantic Canada, and eventually worked growing crops and combating weeds on a couple of vegetable operations in Canada.
 The desire to better understand causal relationships in agricultural systems is what spurred me to complete a degree in biology.
 Partway through university in Nova Scotia, I was hired to work on a 2,000-colony bee farm, and I found it really exciting to raise bees.
 That start also gave me the opportunity to spend a beekeeping season in New Zealand.
 Beekeeping is at an intersection of ecology, agriculture, and other human changes to the environment.
 I think you can learn a lot about our natural world and our modern world by looking at it from the standpoint of pollinators and the people who make their living from them.

 I have been enjoying the chance to help with problem solving on bee farms.
-The biggest part of my job with Bee Informed is to be an extra set of eyes on colony health, with the aim of recognizing challenges as early as possible when they emerge in an operation.
+The biggest part of my job with Bee Informed when I’m not busy with my apps that pay instantly to cash app is to be an extra set of eyes on colony health, with the aim of recognizing challenges as early as possible when they emerge in an operation.
 I am learning a lot from talking to beekeepers about their observations and management strategies.
 By following their colonies through the season, I also get to see some of the results of different management practices.
 Many of the beekeepers I’m working with have a lifetime of experience working with bees, and I appreciate their long-term perspective.
 When someone says, “Well, this is the worst spring we’ve had with chalkbrood disease since the 1970s,” you know they’ve been in it for the long haul.

 I have my office in the lab of Dr. Juliana Rangel at Texas A & M in College Station, Texas.
 It is a cool vantage point, with one foot in bee research and the other in beekeeping.
 I am also keeping a hobby apiary on the side, so I can run small tests, for example, on mite control products I don’t already have personal experience with.
 I’m about to apply Apiguard to a few hives that are carrying higher mite loads.
 I’d like to have a first-hand look at Apiguard’s effect on the colony during warm weather: I’m curious how much brood kill there will be from the thymol-based gel.
 Beekeepers seem especially interested in first-hand experience.
 That may be partly because there is a lot of nuance to interventions in bee colonies: the outcome may be very different depending on factors including weather, location, and the timing in relation to the annual cycle of colony growth and decline.
 It is exciting to be part of a project that is gathering data to tease apart the factors that contribute to colony health and survival.
 As well, I’m looking forward to seeing all the changes in the apiary that happen in a full year here, and to meeting more of the beekeepers whose bees are in Texas each spring, Finally, I want to extend a big thank-you to those beekeepers I have been working with so far.
 I have been struck by the warm reception from Texans, and especially from the commercial beekeepers who I have the privilege of working with.